-5.2.1 Light the appliance.
-Set at position 5 and leave for one minute.

-5.2.2 Turn back to "OFF" to extinguish the pilot.
+- 7.2.1 Light the appliance.
+Set at position 5 and leave for one minute. - 7.2.2 Turn back to "OFF" to extinguish the pilot.
 Note the time when the pilot goes out.
 Listen for a snap sound at the gas tap.
 Note the time when the sound is heard.
-This sound is caused by an electromagnetic valve shutting off the gas supply through the tap.
+An electromagnetic valve shutting off the gas supply through the tap causes this sound.
 The valve is located in the body of the tap.
 The valve should operate within 60 seconds of the pilot going out.
 If the valve does not operate within this time limit do not allow the appliance to be used until the fault has been corrected.